 – The episodic buffer, which is a third slave system, and is dedicated to linking information across domains to form integrated units of visual, spatial, and verbal information with time sequencing or chronological ordering, such as the memory of a story or a movie scene.

 Sensory memory is a form of memory that lies within the sensory apparatus, and has separate hypothesized registers for the different sense modalities.
-Iconic memory receives all the visual information and echoic memory receives all the audio information.
-Only the information we pay attention to is maintained and passed to the short-term memory.
+Iconic memory receives all the visual information and echoic memory receives all the auditory information.
+Only the information we pay attention to is maintained and passed to short-term memory.

 According to the Atkinson and Shiffrin modal model, memory is structured into three stores: sensory memory (a short duration store that encodes mainly visual and auditory information), short-term memory (consists of the information that is stored up to 30 seconds) and long-term memory (information that is stored for longer than 30 seconds).
 The information passes between the stores in a linear way and is passed from short-term memory to long-term memory through repetition.